“The BKs had absolutely no status, no money and no possessions; however, what they did have were hearts full of love for all souls.”

 Om Shanti

-JOHN LEVOFF is a senior creative executive, producer and writer in the entertainment industry, with executive tours of duty at ABC Entertainment, Columbia Pictures Television, MGM Television and the United Paramount Network.
-As an independent producer, Mr. Levoff has acquired, developed, written and produced over fifty narrative motion pictures for HBO, Showtime, CBS, NBC and UPN.
+The Late JOHN LEVOFF (2023) was a senior creative executive, producer and writer in the entertainment industry, with executive tours of duty at ABC Entertainment, Columbia Pictures Television, MGM Television and the United Paramount Network.
+As an independent producer, Mr. Levoff had acquired, developed, written and produced over fifty narrative motion pictures for HBO, Showtime, CBS, NBC and UPN.
 He produced HBO’s award-winning motion picture, THE LAST OF HIS TRIBE, the story of Ishi, the last wild Indian in America, starring Jon Voight and Graham Greene.
 He also produced the acclaimed drama, A FAMILY TORN APART for NBC, starring Neil Patrick Harris, which explores the devastating consequences of psychological child abuse.
 John Levoff co-produced SHAKA ZULU: THE CITADEL starring Karen Allen, James Fox and Omar Sharif.
 He has supervised the development and production of narrative films in multiple locations internationally, including Canada, Mexico, Africa, Europe, India and Australia.
-John Levoff has written and produced films for the United States Department of Defense, the National Security Agency and the National Counter terrorism Center.
+John Levoff had written and produced films for the United States Department of Defense, the National Security Agency and the National Counter terrorism Center.
 He most recently led the reality enhancement effort for the U.S. Army at the National Training Center, Ft.
 Irwin, California.